-We believe that a truly instruction-aware retrieval system must go beyond content relevance to accommodate a range of diverse, user-defined document attributes.
+We believe that a truly instruction-aware retrieval system must go beyond content relevance to accommodate a variety of user-defined document attributes.
 To further research in this direction, we propose \emph{\textbf{InfoSearch}}, a novel benchmark designed to evaluate IR models based on their ability to follow customized instructions across six structured dimensions: Audience, Keyword, Format, Language, Length, and Source.
-These dimensions reflect a wide range of document-level features that are crucial to fulfilling user requirements beyond content relevance.
-In addition, we include both instructed and reversely instructed modes to evaluate the model's comprehension of instructions presented in affirmative and negative formats.
+These dimensions encompass key document-level features that address user needs beyond content relevance.
+Additionally, we include both instructed and reverse-instructed modes to assess the model’s ability to comprehend instructions in both affirmative and negative formats.
 Each instruction is carefully crafted and manually validated to ensure naturalness and representativeness of complex real-world scenarios.

-Beyond the comprehensiveness of datasets, well-defined evaluation metrics are crucial for gaining a thorough understanding of the instruction-following capabilities of retrieval models.
-While traditional IR metrics like nDCG and MRR are primarily effective for assessing content relevance in ad-hoc retrieval tasks~\cite{followir}, we propose new metrics specifically designed to measure the depth of instruction-following capabilities in retrieval models.
+Beyond the comprehensiveness of datasets, well-defined evaluation metrics are essential to thoroughly assess the instruction-following capabilities of retrieval models.
+While traditional IR metrics like nDCG and MRR are primarily effective for assessing content relevance in ad-hoc retrieval tasks~\citep{followir}, we propose new metrics specifically designed to measure the depth of instruction-following capabilities in retrieval models.
 By structuring the evaluation across these separate dimensions and modes, we offer a detailed analysis of how well models follow instructions on each condition, providing clearer insights into their strengths and limitations.
-Overall, instruction-specific fine-tuning and increased model parameters enhance the model's instruction-following capabilities and re-ranking models demonstrating greater proficiency than retrieval models in instruction-following.
-Nevertheless, both methods still exhibit substantial potential for improvement in satisfying our benchmark.
+Overall, fine-tuning on instruction-aware retrieval datasets and increasing model parameters improve instruction-following capabilities, with re-ranking models outperforming retrieval models in this aspect.
+However, both approaches still show considerable room for improvement in meeting the standards set by our benchmark.